A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

 Common Rental Agreement Addenda

-- Lead Paint Disclosure – Landlords of rental properties built before 1978 must disclose the presence of lead-based paint as well as provide a pamphlet detailing its dangers.
+- Lead Paint Disclosure – A federal requirement for rental properties built before 1978.
+Discloses the presence of lead-based paint and provides a pamphlet detailing its dangers.

-- Mold Addendum – Specifies that the landlord has inspected for mold and defines the tenant’s responsibilities in preventing and reporting mold.
+- Mold Addendum – Details the results of a mold inspection and defines the tenant’s responsibilities in preventing and reporting mold.

-- Parking Rules Addendum – Details where a tenant and their guests can park, along with the number of vehicles that can be parked outside the unit.
+- Parking Rules Addendum – Details where a tenant and their guests can park, along with the number of vehicles which may be parked outside the rental unit.

-- No Smoking Addendum – Outlines the rules against smoking in or around the unit, and may specify certain designated smoking areas.
+- No Smoking Addendum – Outlines rules against smoking in or around the unit.
+May specify certain designated smoking areas.

-- Smoke Detector and Carbon Monoxide Addendum – Specifies the landlord’s and tenant’s responsibilities for maintaining and replacing detectors in the unit.
+- Smoke Detector and Carbon Monoxide Addendum – Clarifies responsibilities for maintaining and replacing detectors in the rental unit.

-- Tenant Guest Policy Addendum – Outlines how many guests the tenant can have, how long a guest can stay, and when a guest becomes a tenant and must be added to the lease.
+- Tenant Guest Policy Addendum – Outlines how many guests the tenant can have, and how long a guest can stay without being added to the lease.

-- Residential Liability Waiver Addendum – This general liability form specifies that a landlord is not responsible for any harm to tenants or guests or damage to their personal belongings.
+- Residential Liability Waiver Addendum – Specifies that a landlord isn’t responsible for harm to tenants or guests, or damage to their personal belongings.

 Maximum Security Deposits

-Each state has its own rules about the maximum security deposit amount landlords are allowed to collect:
+Each state has its own rules about the legal maximum amount a landlord may collect for a security deposit:

 State | Maximum Security Deposit |